rogerfitz/tutorials/book_scanner_to_audiobook/README.md

 # Overview
-[Nearly done] Still need to do the audio portion and then touch up all the comments/rerun things
+####[Nearly done] Still need to do the audio portion and then touch up all the comments/rerun things
+Takes a video of page turning, identifies pages, does OCR, and generates an audio file.
 ## Install Steps
 If this is your first tutorial you've used please start with installing miniconda and cloning the repo.
 Install miniconda https://docs.conda.io/en/latest/miniconda.html (choose latest python version under your OS.
 Likely 64 bit)